-I’m a documentary photographer living just outside Norwich.
+I’m a documentary photographer dividing my time between Sutton Coldfield, in the West Midlands, and Morley, Leeds.
 Now that I’ve retired from full-time work, photography is something that I can concentrate on in depth.
 I focus on street, architectural and travel photography and also have a number of ongoing personal projects, several of which have galleries on this site.
 The documentary (or photojournalist) approach is something that I would also apply to wedding photography.

 Photograph: Murmansk, Russia